andrealang/docs/admin/index.md

   * Click **Save and Test** to save and test the notification.
   * Click **Save and Close** to save the subscription to your notification subscription list, and return to the previous page.

-*Table 3.
-Fields for email notification subscriptions about maintenance updates or incidents* {: #caption}
 {: #emailnotmaintinc}

 | **Field** | **Description** |